-Following concerns being raised, the class teacher will review the available evidence, consult with parents / carers and the child, carry out further assessments as necessary and liaise with the SENco.
+Following concerns being raised, the class teacher will review the available evidence, consult with parents / carers and the child, carry out further assessments as necessary and liaise with the SENDCO.

-High quality teaching differentiated for individuals is the first step in responding to pupils who may have SEN. Assessment for learning, attention to learning styles, preparatory and overteaching will resolve many issues for learners.
+High quality teaching differentiated for individuals is the first step in responding to pupils who may have SEND.
+Assessment for learning, attention to learning styles, preparatory and overteaching will resolve many issues for learners.
 The school regularly and systematically reviews the teaching for all pupils, including those at risk of underachievement.
-This includes reviewing and, where necessary, improving teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of SEN most frequently encountered.
-Interventions are planned and reviewed on a termly basis within each team, and a Provision Map is drawn up identifying group and individual support.
+This includes reviewing and, where necessary, improving teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of SEND most frequently encountered.
+Interventions are planned and reviewed on a termly basis within each team, and a Provision Map is drawn up for each child, identifying group and individual support.

-Where concerns continue despite strategies identified above, the child will be placed on the SEN register.
-At Pendragon the register has 3 specific sections: School Support, Specialist Support, and EHC Plans.
+Where concerns continue despite strategies identified above, the child will be placed on the SEND register.
+At Pendragon, the register has two specific sections: School Support, and Education, Health and Care Plans (EHCPs)